williamlee2112/tg-startup-kit-0/README.md

 ## Deployment

-Your Volo app is designed for deployment on Cloudflare's platform, providing global edge performance and seamless integration between your frontend and backend.
+Your volo-app is designed for deployment on Cloudflare's platform, providing global edge performance and seamless integration between your frontend and backend.

 ### Prerequisites